aerospike-community/aerospike-graphite/README.md

 The `asgraphite.py` script gets Aerospike metrics into [Graphite](https://graphiteapp.org/).
 It is compatible with Aerospike database 4.x and Aerospike database 5, last tested with database server versions 4.9.9 and 5.1.0.

+## Aerospike Monitoring Stack
+For monitoring and alerting you should consider using the Prometheus and Grafana based [Aerospike Monitoring Stack](https://github.com/aerospike/aerospike-monitoring).
+This is the monitoring solution being developed by Aerospike.

 ## Community Development

 This repository has been turned over to the community.
 If you wish to contribute code, go ahead and clone this repo, modify the code, and create a pull request.